amgfernandes/Imaging_analysis/README.md

 Some of the helper functions were written with the help of Joe Donovan (https://github.com/joe311), Vilim Štih(https://github.com/vilim) and Thomas Helmbrecht.

 # Answer: Yes.
 This approach reveals functionally distinct neuronal classes.
+See Notebook for analysis